swpnl7/swpnl7.github.io/README.md

-Welcome.
             Hey Mighali.
     How are you?
-You know you are cute!!!!
+You know you are cute!!!